EntropyString/JavaScript/README.md

 ### <a name="UUID"></a>Why You Don't Need UUIDs

-It is quite common in the JavaScript community, and other languages as well, to simply use string representations of UUIDs as random strings.
+It is quite common in most (all?) programming languages to simply use string representations of UUIDs as random strings.
 While this isn't necessarily wrong, it is not efficient.
 It's somewhat akin to using a BigInt library to do math with small integers.
 The answers might be right, but the process seems wrong.

 By UUID, we almost always mean the version 4 string representation, which looks like this: